A Princess gets a splinter.

 We learn a bit about the community and one person in particular, but I imagine that’s just a tease for when we get a proper introduction to the Commonwealth.
 Though I appreciate that, whether it’s an act or otherwise, the guard with Princess is somewhat reasonable.

-“Splinter” isn’t a bad episode, but just decent.
+“Splinter” is bad.
+Easily the worst episode since “Swear” and maybe worse than that.
 I don’t think focusing just on Princess was the right angle, and the execution didn’t do the episode any favors.
 This gave me “Swear” vibes, and I never want any episode of The Walking Dead to feel similar to that.
 For our first glimpse at this new community, it stumbled by making Princess the focal point.